Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-mod_wl-allow-httpd-7003.md

 # Manage SELinux to Allow httpd to Access Port 7003/TCP

 ## Overview

-**This document provides practical, adaptable steps for customizing SELinux policy to securely enable `httpd` to establish outbound access to non-standard network port, e.g., 7003/TCP.**
+This document provides practical, adaptable steps for customizing SELinux policy to securely enable `httpd` to establish outbound access to a non-standard network port, e.g., 7003/TCP.

 **Related Documents**
 - [Create SELinux Policy Module for Your Own Service](selinux-create-own-service-policy.md)